What Is Premature Birth?

-Is Name-Brand Formula Better than Generic Formula?
+Is Name-Brand Formula Better Than Generic Formula?

-While there may be a difference in the recipes from one brand to another, all infant formula companies are required by the FDA to meet certain nutritional requirements.
+While there may be a difference in the ingredients from one brand to another, all infant formula companies are required by the FDA to meet certain nutritional requirements.
 It’s more important to look at what extra nutrients an infant may need instead of the brand of the formula.
 For example, babies need iron, so iron-fortified infant formula may be recommended for those who aren’t breastfeeding.
 Other recipes may be enhanced with other types of vitamins and nutrients.
-Anyone purchasing formula should consult with their doctor beforehand to determine whether additional nutrients are needed for the baby.
+People purchasing formula should consult with their doctor beforehand to determine whether additional nutrients are needed for the baby.

-Is Enhanced Formula Better than Regular Formula?
+Is Enhanced Formula Better Than Regular Formula?

-Enhanced formula usually aims to mimic the nutrients found in breastmilk more closely by including things like probiotics to help encourage the growth of healthy intestinal bacteria.
+Enhanced formula usually aims to mimic the nutrients found in breastmilk by including things like probiotics to help encourage the growth of healthy intestinal bacteria.
 In the short term, these formulas have appeared promising, but more research is needed to know if they’re beneficial in the long term.